Jester0101/HR-RAG-Copilot-Internal-Policy-Document-Assistant/README.md

 The assistant will:

-• search your documents using embeddings
+1. Query preprocessing (clean from punctuation and stop words) and tokenization
+2. Cache search.
+If a similar question was asked before - proceed to step .
-• pick the most relevant chunks
+3. Retrieve the most relevant chunks with BM25
+4. Perform embedding similarity.
+5. Combine both results and select top-5 most relevant documents with Reciprocal Rank Fusion.
+6. Construct a prompt whith document chunks as context, chat history (if switched on) and current prompt.
-• answer strictly from the document content
+7. Answer strictly from the document content (temp = 0)
-• show exactly which files were used
+8. Show exactly which chuncks were used

 If the answer does NOT exist in the documents, you’ll see: